population-interventions/vivarium_unimelb_tobacco_intervention_comparison/docs/source/advanced/uncertainty.rst

 Uncertainty analyses are a **bespoke process**, because you need to decide which input data should be correlated (e.g., the incidence rate for a single disease, across all age groups, sex, and ethnicity).

-.. note:: To use the scripts documented here, you will need to install the ``mslt_port`` package.

-We have provided a script to build data artifacts that contain 2000 draws for each input rate/value:
+To build data artifacts that contain 2000 draws for each input rate/value, run the following command:

 .. code:: console

-   ./build_uncertainty_artifacts.py
+   make_artifacts uncertainty

-.. note:: This script can take a long time to complete, and generates data artifacts that are around **3 GB** in size.
+.. note:: This can take a long time to complete, and generates data artifacts that are around **3 GB** in size.

+.. todo:: Provide an equivalent for the ``run_uncertainty`` script.

 We have also provided a script that runs multiple simulations for a single model specification file, where each simulation uses a different draw from the